Special schools support high needs students, either in day schools or residential schools across New Zealand.

 These schools provide special education in a residential setting for students in years 7 to 10 who need a significantly adapted curriculum because they have to a slow rate of learning combined with educational, social, emotional or behaviour needs.

-- Halswell Residential College (for boys), Christchurch
+- Halswell Residential College (for girls and boys), Christchurch

 - Salisbury School (for girls), Nelson

 - Westbridge Residential School, Waitakere City

 Your child may have the option for a residential placement as part of their Individual Plan if they are receiving an Intensive Wraparound Service.

 Last reviewed: Has this been useful?
 Tell us what you think.